Behavior, Characteristics, Reproduction, Effects of the poison, What does it eat?

 The hatchlings feed by attracting small prey with the tips of their tails, which are yellowish when they are born, but later change color as they molt.

 Bothrops asper type of venom

-The bite, or “sting” as it is commonly called, is very poisonous, but must be treated promptly.
+The bite, or “sting” as it is commonly referred, is very poisonous, and must be treated promptly.

 Antiophidic serums are very effective if applied in time.
 It immediately produces intense pain, oozing from the wound and increasing swelling in the affected limb.

 The bitten person feels headache, slight fever, bleeding from the nose and gums, hemorrhage, hypotension, nausea and vomiting, and altered consciousness.